mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ## Primal and Dual Warm Start
 Utilizing the `ACOptimalPowerFlow` type and proceeding directly to the solver offers the advantage of a "warm start".
-In this scenario, the starting primal and dual values for the subsequent solving step correspond to the solution obtained from the previous step.
+In this scenario, the initial primal and dual values for the subsequent solving step correspond to the solution obtained from the previous step.

 ---